-We have policies and processes which reflect our commitment to acting ethically and with integrity to prevent slavery and human trafficking in all of our operations.
+We have a range of policies and processes which reflect our commitment to acting ethically and with integrity to prevent slavery and human trafficking in all of our operations.
 These policies are accessible via the staff intranet or on our website.

 - Whistleblowing Policy We encourage all customers and staff to report any concerns related to the direct activities of the organisation, or those in our supply chain.
 This includes any circumstances that may increase the risk of slavery or human trafficking.
 Reporting can be anonymous.
-Whistleblowing with Confidence is an e-learning module available to all Hertsmere Borough Council staff via the Learning Zone. - Recruitment Policy New workers are thoroughly vetted for their eligibility to work in the UK in accordance with Home Office and Cabinet Office security guidelines.
+The e-learning module Whistleblowing with Confidence is available to all Hertsmere Borough Council staff via the Learning Zone. - Corporate Procurement Strategy 2020-2023 The Council expects transparency from all suppliers doing business for them.
+There are checks in place through the procurement process and processes will continue to be developed to eliminate modern slavery in the supply chain. - Statement of Licencing Policy The MSA 2015 imposes a statutory duty on Hertsmere Borough Council, as a public body to co-operate with the Independent Anti-Slavery Commissioner.
+The Commission of any of the offences set out in the 2015 Act would undermine the crime and disorder objective of the Licensing Act 2003. - Recruitment Policy New workers are thoroughly vetted for their eligibility to work in the UK in accordance with Home Office and Cabinet Office security guidelines.
 All employees are given a written contract of employment and assistance will be provided, where required, to ensure that the contract can be clearly understood by the new employee.
 No employees pay any direct or indirect fees to obtain work (including fees for the recruitment, travel, visas or administrative fees) to the council and we communicate our expectations of this to any third-party agencies used.
-The HR and payroll database is monitored quarterly for addresses of employees a number of people listing the same address may indicate high shared occupancy (often a factor for those being exploited) and the Safeguarding Officer will be alerted of this.
+The Safeguarding and Modern Slavery Lead monitors the HR and Payroll database on a quarterly basis for addresses of employees a number of people listing the same address may indicate high shared occupancy which can often be a factor for those being exploited.